No-Bake Oatmeal Energy Balls

 You can grind the flax seeds in a coffee grinder or blender.
 Then mix all remaining ingredients together with an electric mixer.

-You can keep them in the refrigerator for 7-10 days.
+You can keep them in the fridge for 7-10 days.

 More Healthy Snack Options